Jian87/mips_guess_game/README.md

 ```

-During the main while loop, we will display the 6 cards one by one and process all the subroutes including
+During the main while loop, we will display the 6 cards one by one and process all the subroutes included.

 Here, we use the strcp() to combine the String "Card" and the round number of card, so we will get part of roundmessage.
 ```